 U.S. conference held at Goshen College in October 1997.

-For information on how to apply for the Horswell Fellowship or submit a “prospectus” for the Horswell Anthology, email Ann Hostetler at email@example.com.
+For information on how to apply for the Horswell Fellowship or submit a “prospectus” for the Horswell Anthology, email Jessica Baldanzi at firstname.lastname@example.org.